 Maintaining a good credit report is important.
 Financial institutions will use it to assess how you manage your financial responsibilities and your creditworthiness, in order to decide whether or not to grant you credit facilities.
 Verify and rectify the information shown in your credit report by requesting your Self-Inquiry Report (SIR).
 Learn how to obtain your Self-Inquiry Report here.

 - Learn how you can use your belongings as collateral to gain credit for growing your business, with the new national Collateral Registry system.

-- DARE’s Microcredit Financing Scheme offers a loan of up to B$15,000 with no collateral required and a repayment period of up to 36 months.
+- DARe's Co-Matching Scheme offers 70% funding up to B$20,000.
 Find out whether you are eligible and how to apply.

 - Brunei Darussalam offers a favourable tax climate.
 Businesses operating in Brunei Darussalam are exempted from paying taxes on Personal Income, Payroll, Goods and Services, and Capital Gains.
 Learn more about the applicable taxes your business may be required to pay.

 - Employees Trust Fund contributions – locally known as Tabung Amanah Pekerja or “TAP” – are mandatory for all businesses.
 Learn more about TAP services or log on to your TAP company account and pay contributions online via the e-Amanah system.

 - If your company earns under B$1million in revenue per year you are also exempted from the submission of audited financial statements, but you will still be required to file income tax returns and contribute to your employees’ provident fund.